Provost of Oxford University college is appointed chair of Historic England

 The head of an Oxford University college has been appointed as the new chair of Historic England.

-Lord Mendoza, provost of Oriel College, called it a “great honour” after being appointed to the role by the Culture Secretary Lucy Frazer.
+Lord Mendoza, provost of Oriel College, called it a “great honour” after being appointed by Culture Secretary Lucy Frazer.

+Former prime minister Boris Johnson nominated him for a life peerage in 2020 and he was awarded a CBE in the New Year Honours list in 2022.

+He was provost when Oriel College decided not to remove a statue of Cecil Rhodes in 2021, following a campaign against it.

 He said: “To be appointed the next chair of Historic England is a great honour.